craigfrancis/stop-animations/readme.md

 # Stop Animation

-Stops all on screen animations (Gif/Flash/JavaScript) when you press the [esc] key... until you or click or press [esc] again.
+Chrome extension to stop animations from distracting you while reading.

+Just press the escape key [esc]... and press again to restore.

+This stops everything from GIF, Flash, and even JavaScript.

-Works by taking a screen shot and layering it over the webpage, and will re-update when you scroll or resize the window (ideally future versions of Chrome will allow a full page screen shot, not just the visible part).
+Works by taking a screen shot and layering it over the page... unfortunately it can't do a full screen shot (see bug report 45209), so it re-updates when you scroll or resize the window.

 https://chrome.google.com/webstore/detail/stop-animations/gemmknjnneiojfjelmgappppbaneikda